cornell-netlab/KATch/README.md

   - `benchmarks`: All NKPL benchmarks used in the paper
   - `misc`: Miscellaneous NKPL files
 - `benchresults`: Results of the benchmarks
+- `scripts`: Various scripts to aid in running KATch and comparing to Frenetic

 ## Running KATch